-PolarDB allows you to purchase compute nodes by using the following two billing methods: pay-as-you-go and subscription.The pricing varies based on different billing methods.
-You can apply storage plans to compute nodes that use these two billing methods.
+PolarDB allows you to purchase compute nodes by using two billing methods: pay-as-you-go and subscription.The pricing of clusters varies based on the billing method used.
+You can apply storage plans to compute nodes that use one of the two billing methods.

-The following table describes differences between these two billing methods.
+The following table describes differences between the two billing methods.

-If you do not purchase a storage plan when you use the preceding billing methods, you are charged for the storage that you use on a pay-as-you-go basis.
-To store a large amount of data, we recommend that you purchase storage plans to offset the fees.
-This is more cost-effective.
+If you do not purchase a storage plan when you use the preceding two billing methods, you are charged for the amount of storage space consumed by your data and the length of time for which the data is retained.
+To store a large amount of data, we recommend that you purchase storage plans to offset fees, which are cost-effective.
 For more information, see Together with storage plans.